Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/stochastic_delay.md

-# An example of stochastic delay
+# A telegraph model of stochastic delay

 ## Model
-According to [1], the model assumes that the gene can switch between active $G$ and inactive $G^*$ states, transcribes nascent mRNA (denoted by  $N$) while in the active state which subsequently is removed a time $\tau$ later.
+According to [1], a telegraph gene expression model with stochastic delay assumes that the gene can switch between active $G$ and inactive $G^*$ states, transcribes nascent mRNA (denoted by  $N$) while in the active state which subsequently is removed a time $\tau$ later.
 Here the delay $\tau$ can be a random variable.
 We can define the model
 ```math
 G^*\xrightarrow{\sigma_{\text{on}}} G\\
 G\xrightarrow{\sigma_{\text{off}}}G^*\\